Parangi-27/Parangi-27/README.md

 I'm a 3rd year Computer Science student at Dharmsinh Desai University, Nadiad.
 I enjoy learning new technologies a lot.
 Exploring different innovations are really lift my spirits.

 ## 💫More about Me:
-🔭 I’m currently working on some important projects<br>👯 I’m looking to collaborate on some open source contributions<br>🤝 I’m looking for help with Summer Internship<br>🌱 I’m currently brushing up my DSA skills and CP <br>⚡ Fun fact I'm Graphic Designer and passionate about Art<br>
+🔭 I’m currently working on React and Flutter Project<br>👯 I’m looking to collaborate on some open source contributions<br>🤝 I’m looking for Summer Internship<br>🌱 I’m currently brushing up my DSA skills and CP <br>⚡ Fun fact I'm Graphic Designer and passionate about Art<br>

 ## 🌐 Socials: